TuSimple Holdings Inc. (NASDAQ:TSP) Receives $48.99 Average Price Target from Brokerages

-TuSimple Holdings Inc. (NASDAQ:TSP – Get Rating) has been given a consensus rating of “Buy” by the seventeen research firms that are presently covering the firm, MarketBeat reports.
-Three analysts have rated the stock with a hold recommendation and twelve have issued a buy recommendation on the company.
-The average 1 year price objective among brokers that have issued ratings on the stock in the last year is $48.99.
+TuSimple Holdings Inc. (NASDAQ:TSP – Get Rating) has been given an average recommendation of “Buy” by the seventeen ratings firms that are currently covering the stock, MarketBeat reports.
+Three research analysts have rated the stock with a hold recommendation and twelve have given a buy recommendation to the company.
+The average 1-year price objective among brokerages that have updated their coverage on the stock in the last year is $48.99.

 TSP has been the topic of a number of research analyst reports.
-Needham & Company LLC lowered their target price on shares of TuSimple from $60.00 to $54.00 and set a “buy” rating on the stock in a research note on Thursday, February 10th.
-Royal Bank of Canada lowered their target price on shares of TuSimple from $54.00 to $24.00 in a research note on Thursday, February 10th.
+JPMorgan Chase & Co. lowered their target price on shares of TuSimple from $50.00 to $30.00 and set an “overweight” rating on the stock in a research note on Friday, April 8th.
+Needham & Company LLC decreased their price target on shares of TuSimple from $60.00 to $54.00 and set a “buy” rating on the stock in a research report on Thursday, February 10th.
 Credit Suisse Group decreased their price target on shares of TuSimple from $62.00 to $33.00 and set an “outperform” rating on the stock in a research report on Wednesday, February 23rd.
 KeyCorp decreased their price target on shares of TuSimple from $50.00 to $40.00 and set an “overweight” rating on the stock in a research report on Thursday, February 10th.
-Finally, Citigroup assumed coverage on shares of TuSimple in a research report on Thursday, March 17th.
-They issued a “buy” rating and a $40.00 price target on the stock.
+Finally, Zacks Investment Research upgraded shares of TuSimple from a “strong sell” rating to a “hold” rating in a research report on Tuesday, February 15th.

 In other TuSimple news, insider James Mullen sold 2,434 shares of TuSimple stock in a transaction dated Friday, March 4th.
 The stock was sold at an average price of $12.65, for a total transaction of $30,790.10.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
 Also, Director Brad W. Buss bought 25,000 shares of TuSimple stock in a transaction on Monday, March 7th.
 The shares were acquired at an average price of $11.17 per share, for a total transaction of $279,250.00.
 The disclosure for this purchase can be found here.
 Insiders sold a total of 8,473 shares of company stock worth $110,243 over the last 90 days.